merenlab/scholarly-report/README.md

                    --output-dir SCHOLARLY_DATA
 ```

-Get those only appeared after a certain year:
+Or only those that appeared after a certain year:

 ```bash
 # retrieve information for publications appeared in literature after 2023